 Gier spoke of a time when there was a desire of the community to learn to read.
 His team in that community started a literacy program, but he instructed them to not do anything ministry related except teach them to read.
 He said after four months they could begin sharing their faith and discipling.
 Around the four-month mark, the people began asking about why they were helping them, creating an opportunity to share.

 Although they all have the strategy of meeting the communities’ needs first, this method involves creativity.
 It requires investigating the need of each community, and then learning how to meet the unique need.

 The second common method that demonstrates cognitive ambidexterity was the Luke 10 method.
 The way the Luke 10 is designed is to train people to enter new communities with an expectation and guidance to address new circumstances.
 Kron said, “.. always remember we are extracting principles… the way we teach it, it is very clean.
 Here are the 10 principles… Problem is: one, the spirit has to be in it and two, it is very messy.”
 Below is a chart from the RAD (2011) training.
 Although it looks fairly simple to follow, it is Jesus’ instructions that account for the “messiness” of not finding a person of peace right away.

+(Geisler, 2011, p.
+30)

 Movements are based on multiplying patterns.
 Therefore there will be methods.
 However, it will never be as simple to apply when applying to real life situations and the difficulties that will uniquely arise.
 Rocks advises new movement leaders to not “mess” with the tools of CPMs too much or too early.
 He said they are called tools because people before you, with more experience, have witnessed the fruit of using them.
 Thom Wolf complimented Rocks’ statement by saying, “Your uniqueness is to take God's pattern and enter uniquely different circumstances that only which you are answering God for.
 So go and be unique, but don’t do it to change stuff, do it to change people.
 Don’t make a reputation for yourself, make the reputation of Jesus be your concern, whether or not your name will ever be mentioned.”

 Developing apostolic leaders through cognitive ambidexterity